Call 855-750-SOLD

 Path 2: One spouse moves on PCS, the other stays through the sale

 The active-duty spouse departs on time per orders.
 The other spouse remains in the home (or nearby) and manages the sale to completion locally.
-This works well when one spouse needs to stay for school-year, work, or custody reasons, and the other is on a fixed orders timeline.
+This works well when one spouse needs to stay for the school year, work, or custody reasons, and the other is on a fixed-order timeline.

 When this works: Your divorce paperwork specifies who has authority to sign closing documents, who has occupancy rights through closing, and how proceeds are distributed.
-The remaining spouse becomes the primary point of contact for us; the departing spouse stays informed but does not bottleneck decisions.
+The remaining spouse becomes our primary point of contact; the departing spouse stays informed but does not block decisions.

 Path 3: Both spouses depart, sale completes remotely